jonathanbell/jonathanbell.github.io/src/pages/cv.md

 ## Summary

-Software developer residing in Victoria BC, Canada with over seven years of experience developing and building robust, high-volume commercial and government web applications; most proficient in JavaScript (Node, TypeScript, Vue) and the LAMP stack (PHP/Laravel, Apache, MySQL).
+Software developer residing in Victoria BC, Canada with over seven years of experience developing and building robust, high-volume web applications; most proficient in JavaScript (Node, TypeScript, React/Vue) and the LAMP stack (PHP/Laravel, Apache, MySQL).

-Seeking a position with a small to enterprise-sized company as a full-stack or front-end developer.
+Seeking a position with a medium-sized to enterprise-sized company as a full-stack or front-end developer.
 Pursuing companies with collaborative and welcoming cultures as well as opportunities for long-term growth in engineering and management positions.
 Ready to work inside an agile development team with an affinity for iterative workflows.

 Fluent in both written and spoken English and Italian.

 ## Employment

+### IC3 Software Engineer

+_July 2023 to present, Klue Labs, Victoria BC (remote)_

+[Klue Win Loss](https://klue.com/win-loss): Web application designed to record and scrutinize win-loss insights data; enhances sales and revenue teams competitive abilities

+- Employ React with TypeScript and RTK Query to build out new win-loss analysis tool helping users understand the key factors that influence their customers' decisions
+- Contribute to and advocate for the company's design system, creating new atomic components and new variant components often; supporting the brand's identity and component/code re-usability, scaleability, testability, and quality
+- Improve developer experience and efficiency by maintaining and accelerating continuous integration and deployment tools

+**Leveraging knowledge in:** Front-end web development; React, RTK, TypeScript, Grommet, CSS, Vitest, React Testing Library, Storybook, Git, GitHub Actions (CICD), Playwright, Heroku, Back-end web development; Docker & Python with FastAPI

 ### Software Developer 2

-_January 2019 to present, Benevity, Victoria BC_
+_January 2019 to June 2023, Benevity, Victoria BC_

-[Benevity Spark](https://benevity.com/): Corporate payroll giving platform supporting 900+ companies/clients across the globe
+[Benevity Spark](https://benevity.com/): Corporate payroll giving & donation platform supporting 900+ companies/clients across the globe

-- Utilize VueJS and Laravel to build full-stack corporate giving and engagement products for large to mid-scale global companies
+- Utilized VueJS and Laravel to build full-stack corporate giving and engagement products for large to mid-scale global companies
-- Create global corporate seeding service & microfrontend to bulk add funds to user accounts by leveraging Spring Boot, VueJS, AWS Batch, MySQL and PHP
+- Worked jointly with team to create global corporate seeding service & microfrontend to bulk load funds into user accounts by leveraging Java Spring Boot, VueJS, AWS Batch, MySQL and PHP
-- Increase product speed and performance by removing extraneous legacy code and/or refactoring functional code into object oriented code with extensive automated testing suites across the testing pyramid (unit, integration, E2E)
+- Increased product speed and performance by removing extraneous legacy code and/or refactoring functional code into object oriented code with extensive automated testing suites across the testing pyramid (unit, integration, E2E)

-**Leveraging knowledge in:** Full-stack web development; Laravel, Vue, TypeScript, OOPHP, Spring Boot (Java), MySQL, JavaScript, CSS, Git, Jenkins (CICD), Docker, Jest, PHPUnit, JIRA & Drupal
+**Leveraged knowledge in:** Full-stack web development; Laravel, Vue, TypeScript, OOPHP, Spring Boot (Java), MySQL, JavaScript, CSS, Git, Jenkins (CICD), Docker, Jest, PHPUnit, JIRA & Drupal

 ### User Experience Design; Web Developer